joergbattermann/Nancy.Serialization.Jil/README.md

 Implementations of the ISerialization and IBodyDeserializer interfaces, based on [Jil](https://github.com/kevin-montrose/Jil), for [Nancy](http://nancyfx.org).
 Because a little bit more [Performance](https://github.com/kevin-montrose/Jil/blob/master/README.md#benchmarks) never hurts.

-## IMPORTANT

-This does not work round-trip wise, yet.
-Currently only the ISerialization implementation works as I'm waiting for an [issue/feature for Jil to be added](https://github.com/kevin-montrose/Jil/issues/60) to one of the next releases.
-Once that is done, I'll publish a 1.0 release of this library.

 ## Usage

 Start of by installing the [Nancy.Serialization.Jil](https://www.nuget.org/packages/Nancy.Serialization.Jil/) NuGet package: